LukeShu/leaguer/docs/DesignDocument.md

     in which you enter a tournament title.
 This interacts with the Homepage Controller.

+main/edit.html
+  : This page is a form for editing the server-wide configuration,
+    such as the language or the graphical theme.

 login/form.html
   : Page with form entries for username, password.
 If user clicks “new
     user” more forms entries will appear.
 One for repeating the